Do You Really Take Responsibility For Your Life?

 You’re heard it before: It takes two to tango.
 Cliché but true, it means that no matter what’s going on, both partners are contributing to every relationship.
 When yours isn’t going well, it’s easy to look at your partner and judge his or her contribution.
 “He’s not doing this!”
 “She’s doing that again!”
 And yet every relationship, good or bad, is always the result of a contribution from both partners — even if it’s as simple as one person putting up with behaviour from the other that shouldn’t be tolerated.

 Actions don’t happen in a vacuum, though.
 In a relationship, our behaviour is always in constant interaction with our partner’s.
 Good or bad, it’s creates a constant feedback loop and, for certain problem patterns between partners, it’s normal for each person to be involved in their creation.
-Returning to our tango metaphor, think of two dancers performing a beautiful, complex dance: They’re creating the whole thing together with their own individual actions.relationship counselling
+Returning to our tango metaphor, think of two dancers performing a beautiful, complex dance: They’re creating the whole thing together with their own individual actions.

 Excuses, Excuses